-Faith in God and a general feeling of spirituality are common among Americans, even in those struggling with major health issues.
-The Centers for Disease Control and Prevention has reported that 69 percent of patients living with cancer pray for health.
+Faith in God and a general feeling of spirituality are common among Americans, even in those with major health problems.
+The Centers for Disease Control and Prevention reported that 69 percent of patients living with cancer pray for health.
 This faith may have a real impact on wellness, even increasing life expectancy.
 Numerous studies have shown that cancer patients with strong faith cope better with being sick, have better mental health, and are physically in better shape.
-There may even be factors that help religious cancer patients survive longer than those without strong spiritual beliefs.
+Faith may help religious cancer patients survive longer than those without strong spiritual beliefs.

 Religion and Spirituality as Coping Mechanisms

-The majority of Americans belief in a higher power, whether they call that God or something else.
+Most Americans believe in a higher power, whether they call it God or something else.
 Spirituality and religion are important to most people, and there are many good reasons to turn to God after a cancer or mesothelioma diagnosis.
-Spiritual coping is one way that people can reduce anxiety and depression, and come to terms with death and living with limitations from illness.
+Spiritual coping is one way that people can reduce anxiety and depression, and come to terms with death and the limitation imposed by illness.

-Having a serious illness like mesothelioma can lead to spiritual distress.
-Someone newly diagnosed may suddenly begin to doubt or to lose faith in God and the purpose of religion.
-For those who manage to maintain their faith, having it can be an important tool and lifeline for the difficult times to come.
+A serious illness like mesothelioma can lead to spiritual distress.
+Someone newly diagnosed may suddenly begin to doubt or to lose faith in God and the tenets of religion.
+But those who keep their faith find it an important tool and lifeline for the difficult times to come.

 A Connection to Religion Improves Mental Health

 One report analyzing multiple studies of cancer patients and religious beliefs found that spirituality and faith have a positive impact on mental health.
 Cancer patients with faith in God or some other higher power experienced lower levels of stress, anxiety, and depression.
-The study also found that the opposite was true: cancer patients who felt disconnected from God, or who felt spiritual distress, were more likely to suffer from mental health symptoms.
+The study also found that the opposite was true: cancer patients who felt disconnected from God, or who felt spiritual distress, were more likely to suffer mental health problems.
 A connection to religion and spirituality is an important way cancer patients can find peace in times of despair.

 Patients with Faith Report Better Physical Health